CQC Quality Statements

 Think Local, Act Personal

-Culturally Appropriate Care (Care Quality Comission)
+Culturally Appropriate Care (Care Quality Commission)

 Personalisation in Black, Asian and Minority Ethnic Communities: Report (Think Local, Act Personal)